1944 South Dakota gubernatorial election

 The 1944 South Dakota gubernatorial election was held on November 7, 1944.
 Incumbent Republican Governor Merrell Q. Sharpe ran for re-election to a second term.
-He was opposed Lynn Fellows, a former State Representative from Aurora County the 1942 Democratic nominee for Attorney General, in the general election; both Sharpe and Fellows won their primaries unopposed.
+He was opposed by Lynn Fellows, a former State Representative from Aurora County the 1942 Democratic nominee for Attorney General, in the general election; both Sharpe and Fellows won their primaries unopposed.
 In the general election, Sharpe easily defeated Fellows, far outpacing even Republican presidential nominee Thomas E. Dewey, who won the state in a landslide.